 This means that a superstar or showboat fighter might break a rule which should cost them a fight, but a judge may decide to simply look the other way.

 Promoters are aware of it too.
-As a result, they may pressure judges to make calls which favor showboats and superstars—even when those judgments are unfair or flat-out wrong.
+They may pressure judges to make calls which favor showboats and superstars—even when those judgments are unfair or flat-out wrong.

 Judges may also be susceptible to pressure from the crowd, which can lend a home advantage to one fighter or another.